Riverside Park (Manhattan): Initial plans

 Even as there was discussion to expand Riverside Park, the New York Central Railroad continued to expand its facilities.
 This clashed with the ideals of the City Beautiful movement, which led an increasing segment of the population to view the railroad as a nuisance rather than a part of the park.
 Even so, the railroad was a crucial part to New York City's commerce, and as such could not be removed.
 As early as 1909, there were plans to expand the West Side Line to six tracks within Riverside Park, though this was heavily opposed.
 The crux of the disagreement was a stipulation that would give New York Central the rights to develop the shorefront with commercial enterprises.
 The area between 59th and 72nd Streets was being planned for development into train yards, which citizens' groups strongly opposed, and the city had no money to condemn that land.

 Disputes over the railroad's role within the park continued for several years.
 At the time, there were other issues that beset the rail line; in particular, the street-level southern section of the line was known as Death Avenue due to the high level of collisions there.
 In 1913 New York Central presented a proposal for the railroad to be grade-separated, including constructing a new tunnel within Riverside Park.
 This plan was received favorably by the citizens' groups.
 By 1917, there was a tentative agreement to enact that proposal.
 Another initiative that aided the redevelopment of Riverside Park was the closure of one of the garbage dumps in 1923.
-Despite a citywide growth in realty values in the 1910s and 1920s, such benefits did not translate to the area nearest Riverside Park, and in the section between 69th and 89th Streets, real estate values actually declined slightly.
-As such, a plan to improve Riverside Park was much anticipated by the local community.
+Despite a citywide growth in realty values in the 1910s and 1920s, such benefits did not translate to the area nearest Riverside Park, and in the section between 69th and 89th Streets, real estate values declined slightly.
+As such, the local community wanted to improve Riverside Park.